 How the Test is Performed

 Your health care provider will remove a sample of tissue from the skin sore (lesion).
-This can be done with a simple swab (bacterial culture) or with a biopsy.
+This can be done with a simple swab (bacterial culture), a needle or syringe, or with a biopsy.
 If you have a biopsy, your provider will numb the area of skin so you don't feel anything.

 The sample is sent to a laboratory.
 There, it is applied in a very thin layer to a glass slide.
 A series of different colored stains are applied to the sample.
 The stained slide is examined under a microscope to check for bacteria.
 The color, size, shape, and organization of the cells help identify the germ causing the infection.